EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Experiments

 \textbf{RQ1: Can \method solve previously unsolved training problems?} We evaluate whether \method enables LLMs to correctly solve problems in the training set that were initially unsolved, verifying its effectiveness in overcoming exploration bottlenecks.

-\textbf{RQ2: Can \method improve generalization to unseen math problems?} We evaluate whether \method enhances the LLM's performance on a diverse set of math benchmarks that are not included in its training data.
+\textbf{RQ2: Can \method enhance LLMs' reasoning on unseen math problems?} We evaluate whether \method enhances the LLM's performance on a diverse set of math benchmarks that are not included in the training data.

 \textbf{RQ3: How effective is \method compared to other learning paradigms?} We compare \method with RLVR and supervised fine-tuning (SFT) to isolate the effectiveness of the self-exploration in \method.